 - Old Stoneface

-William has been hiking extensively all over the Shawnee National Forest for the last 11 years.
+William is the president of River to River Trail Society and has been hiking extensively all over the Shawnee National Forest for the last 11 years.
 He is very knowledgeable on GPS technology and documented a lot of points of interest all across the Shawnee many of which are documented in the trail guide.

 Kid-Friendly Hike: I would have to recommend the Indian Point trail starting at the Backpackers parking lot at Garden of the Gods.
 The trail is a 2.3-mile loop that is mostly flat with only a small area on top of the bluffs but has an extended section of trail that runs along the bottom of a row of bluffs that feature a lot of nocks and grannies that kids like to explore.